mittsh/yclist/list.md

 With Kippt we want to make your information workflow and archiving effortless.

-## Kirkland
+## Kirkland North

 * URL: [N.A.](N.A.)
-* Batch: North
+* Batch: W08
-* Status: Active
+* Status: Dead

-W08 Dead  Kirkland North is taking an infectious campus-wide game that it ran at Yale and Harvard last year and spreading it to other campuses around the country.
+Kirkland North is taking an infectious campus-wide game that it ran at Yale and Harvard last year and spreading it to other campuses around the country.

 ## Kivo